 Broken pavement or short sections of high quality gravel roads interspersed amongst long sections of pavement.
 Roubaix sections are usually abondoned / decommissioned paved roads.

-This rating reflects three elements of the ride not contained in other metrics like distance, elevation gain/loss and paved versus gravel.
-The factors taken into account are (a) technical riding difficulty, (b) navigation challenge and, (c) rescue risk.
+This rating reflects three elements of the ride not contained in other metrics like distance, elevation gain/loss, and paved versus gravel.
+The factors taken into account are (a) technical riding difficulty, (b) navigation challenge and, (c) locale risk.

 Technical difficulty includes road surfaces and features.
 Are sections rocky and gnarly?
 Sandy?
 Is there singletrack trail?
-How demanding is it?
+How demanding is it, for how long?
 How steep are the steepest pitches?
 Up and down.
 Etc.

 Navigation challenge is a measure of how difficult it is to follow the course.
 Are there a lot of turns or just a few?
-What are the consequences of taking an unknowingly wrong turn?
+Are they signed What are the consequences of taking an unknowingly wrong turn?

 Tootsie Roll Wrapper